solariun/CorePartition/README.md

 # Arduino Boards

 This thread is HIGHLY SUITABLE for small arduinos like NANO (Works like magic) and ATTINY85

+But it is suitable for ALL ARDUINOS.... just try it out.... it will work !

+# Some visual examples

 ATmega238p with Thermal cam (I2C) and 2 DotMatrix 8x8 ISP chained.
 3 threads 1: reading cam, 2: showing cam, 3-Text Scroller